Name That Tune: Italy

 Il Musichiere (The Musician) aired on Saturdays from 1957 to 1960 on the then-called National Program, but it ended after the conductor Mario Riva accidentally fell from the stadium and subsequently died.
 Sarabanda (Sarabanda), aired from 1997 to 2004 and 2005 on Italia 1 and presented by Enrico Papi, in 2009 on Canale 5 by Teo Mammucari with participation of Belen Rodriguez and in 2017 again on Italia 1 with the return of Enrico Papi, in some games he was inspired by the 70s and 80s versions of Name That Tune.
-Name That Tune – Indovina la canzone is on air from September 2020 on TV8 in the first two editions with Papi, replaced in the third by Ciro Priello with the participation of Fabio Balsamo (both members of the comedy group of The Jackal), focuses on the challenge between two teams of famous people in Italy.
-This formula mixes the variety and the quiz.
+Name That Tune – Indovina la canzone, which aired from September 2020 to March 2023 on TV8 in the first two editions with Papi, replaced in the third and fourth by Ciro Priello with the participation of Fabio Balsamo (both members of the comedy group of The Jackal), focused on the challenge between two teams of famous people in Italy: this formula mixes the variety and the quiz.
+Sarabanda Celebrity, which will air on Italia 1 from 2025 with Enrico Papi once again as host, follows the same format as Name That Tune - Indovina la canzone, while in the summer of the same year it re-proposed the classic version of Sarabanda in the early evening slot on Canale 5.

 Poland

 Jaka to melodia?
-(What Melody Is It?) was first broadcast on September 4, 1997 on TVP1 and currently airs seven days a week.
+(What Melody Is It?) was first broadcast on September 4, 1997, on TVP1 and currently airs seven days a week.
 From 1997 to 2018 the show was hosted by Robert Janowski, an actor and singer.
 During the 2018/2019 season Norbi served as a host, but on September 7, 2019, that role was taken over by Rafał Brzozowski.

 The show combines a standard music quiz and musical performances performed by either the host, the in-house band and singers or guests (including artists who perform given song originally).
-Three players compete at the beginning of each episode which consists of four rounds (including the final round – Golden Medley).
+Three contestants compete at the beginning of each episode which consists of four rounds (including the final round – Golden Medley).
 The grand prize for a finalist who successfully completes the Golden Medley is PLN 10,000 in a regular episode and PLN 80,000 in the finale of the month or the finale of the year (although formerly the grand prize of the finale was PLN 10,000 and a car).
 Typically, episodes aired on Saturdays and Sundays feature celebrities (unless the finale of the month is played), whose appearance on the show, and the style of episodes of that kind, is criticised by the program's fans.